FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/c_st_custom_expressions.md

     "title": "Custom expressions",
     "linkTitle": "Custom expressions",
     "weight": "200"
-}You can use the **Custom expression** field to define a user class based on the values of any <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> user attributes and LDAP attributes include custom attributes.
+}You can use the **Custom expression** field to define a user class based on the values of any {{< SecureTransport/componentshortname  >}} user attributes and LDAP attributes include custom attributes.
 This subsection describes the variables, constants and functions for user class-specific usage of Expression Language (EL).

 ## User attributes in user class